KTH-Library/KTH-Library.github.io/index.md

 ## Welcome to the GitHub Pages for the KTH Library - Bibliometrics

-These GitHub pages contain POCs, presentations and other documentation related primarily to the Annual Bibliometric Monitoring project.
+These GitHub pages contain POCs, presentations and other documentation related primarily to the DAUF project.

 Note that [several other public repositories from KTH](https://github.com/search?q=KTH) are available, for example:

 - [https://github.com/KTH](https://github.com/KTH)
 - [https://github.com/KTH-biblioteket](https://github.com/KTH-biblioteket)

+### DAUF-project

+DAUF is an acronym for "Datadriven Analys och Uppföljning av KTHs Forskning".

+Several services and activities are delivered through this project.
+For example:

-### Annual Bibliometric Monitoring
+Public app for Annual Bibliometric Monitoring:

-Public app:

 - [Annual Bibliometric Monitoring Dashboard - KTH 2019](https://kth.se/abm/public)

 System requirements:

-- Latest stable version of most popular web browsers; Firefox, Chrome/Chromiumm, MS Edge v 80 or later
+- Latest stable version of most popular web browsers; Firefox, Chrome/Chromium, MS Edge v 80 or later
 - Microsoft IE and earlier versions of MS Edge (< 80) are not supported, please use an alternative above

 ### Public project documentation